Medical marijuana is now legal in 29 states, but the drug’s various effects on the human body are a mystery in many ways.

 While 29 states and Washington, D.C., have legalized medical marijuana, it’s classified as a Schedule 1 drug.

-The Drug Enforcement Agency (DEA) defines Schedule 1 drugs as having “no currently accepted medical use and a high potential for abuse.”
+The Drug Enforcement Administration (DEA) defines Schedule 1 drugs as having “no currently accepted medical use and a high potential for abuse.”

 As a result of this classification, researchers and scientists still face difficulty in getting approved substances to study in a laboratory setting.